Doing What’s Right

 Meet these requirements

-Do not disclose non-public information to anyone except under the terms of BMO’s Disclosure Corporate Policy.
+- Disclosing BMO Information — do not disclose non public information to anyone except under the terms of BMO’s Disclosure Corporate Policy.
 Only certain spokespersons are authorized to disclose material information about BMO.
 Ask authorized spokespersons to respond to any inquiries you receive, including those from the investment community or media.

-Authorized spokespersons must ensure that every public disclosure of BMO information is full, factual, accurate, understandable, timely, objective, relevant, broadly disseminated, and consistent with BMO’s Disclosure Corporate Policy, as well as any legal requirements.
+Authorized spokespersons must ensure that every public disclosure is full, factual, accurate, understandable, timely, objective, relevant, broadly disseminated, and consistent with BMO’s Disclosure Corporate Policy, as well as any legal requirements.

 - Know how long to keep records, especially those for any pending, threatened or foreseeable investigation, audit, regulatory examination or legal proceeding.

 - Remember that others may review any record you create, including email messages.

 Protect BMO systems

 - Protect BMO systems and other assets against improper use, as well as those of BMO’s suppliers.